kubernetes-retired/service-catalog/docs/install-1.7.md

 externally facing API that kubernetes offers.

-Instead of requiring the end-user to access multiple API servers, the API aggregation system allows many servers to run inside the cluster, and combines all of their APIs into one externally facing API.
+Instead of requiring the end-user to access multiple API servers, the API aggregation system allows many API servers to run inside the cluster, and combines all of their APIs into one externally facing API.

 This system is very useful from an end-user's perspective, as it allows the